rackerlabs/docs-cloud-servers/api-docs/getting-started/create-server/list-servers-curl.rst

    and private networks.

-   The following output shows the list servers information, including information for the Ubuntu server that you just created:
+   The following output shows the list servers information, including information for the Ubuntu server that you just created.

+   **List servers with cURL response**

    .. code::